empathyco/x/.github/CONTRIBUTING.md

 We want to create attractive products for the users (both users: the website user and the developer user).

 We want to create products that are usable, fast, easy to use...

 > X = usable + fun + easy + adaptable + beautiful + fast + efficient + effective + ...

 But all that are emotions, Positive Emotions: X = Pe

-But the emotions are subjective, cultural, not perceived in the same way by all the people.We have to understand the nature of those emotions, and what observer's perceptions cause those feelings.
+But the emotions are subjective, cultural, not perceived in the same way by all the people.
+We have to understand the nature of those emotions, and what observer's perceptions cause those feelings.

 Once we have understood that, we have to figure out what we can do to match those emotions, which of those perceptions we can provoke.